Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Overview

-A 5.5-year course in Ayurveda, an ancient Indian medical system that emphasizes natural and holistic healing methods.
+A 5.5-year course in Ayurveda, an ancient Indian medical system that emphasises natural and holistic healing methods.
 The program covers classical Ayurvedic texts, herbal medicine, and modern diagnostics to bridge traditional and contemporary practices.

 Scope